help-me-mom/ng-mocks/packages/karma-typescript/README.md

   If `noEmitOnError` is set to a truthy value, in either `tsconfig.json` or in `karmaTypescriptConfig.compilerOptions`, the karma process will exit with `ts.ExitStatus.DiagnosticsPresent_OutputsSkipped` if any compilation errors occur.

+* **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented, set this property to `false` to see the original Typescript code when debugging.
+  Please note that setting this property to `true` requires the Typescript compiler option `sourceMap` to also be set to `true`.
+  For more debugging options, please see `karmaTypescriptConfig.coverageOptions.sourceMap`.<br/>
+  Defaults to `true`.

-* **karmaTypescriptConfig.instrumenterOptions** - Pass options to the `istanbul` instrumenter, ie options supported by [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/blob/master/packages/istanbul-lib-instrument/src/instrumenter.js):
+* **karmaTypescriptConfig.coverageOptions.instrumenterOptions** - Pass options to the `istanbul` instrumenter, ie options supported by [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/blob/master/packages/istanbul-lib-instrument/src/instrumenter.js):

     ```js
     {